What are HLPs?

 The structure of HLPs

 For each HLP, students will receive a booklet or task sheet.
-These will also be available on Show My Homework.
-There will also be a proforma at the beginning which will outline the key aims/objectives and what students will be expected to do.
+These will also be available on Classcharts.
+There will be a proforma at the beginning which will outline the key aims/objectives and the expectations of the task.
 Within the booklets there will be opportunities for students to challenge themselves, to focus on their literacy/numeracy and to assess their progress.
+At the back of each booklet will be the Academy’s marking proforma which is standardised across all subjects and will help to deliver consistency within marking.

 What will HLPs include?